 Soil, Sunlight and Water Recommendations for Fennel

 Moderately acidic to neutral soil with a pH between 5.5 and 6.8 is best.
-The soil needs to be well-draining, so if it's compacted, you'll probably want to break it up with a tiller before planting seeds or seedlings.
+The soil needs to be well-draining, so if it's compacted, you'll probably want to break it up with a tiller before sowing seeds or planting seedlings.
 It must be able to hold moisture, so sandy soil may need to be amended with organic matter to ensure a vital crop.
-Water regularly once the seeds or seedlings are planted but don't overdo it because one of the main problems with fennel is that it suffers root rot if it gets too much water.
+Water regularly once the seeds or seedlings are planted, but don't overdo it because one of the main problems with fennel is that it suffers root rot if it gets too much water.

 How to Propagate Fennel

 Because fennel grows so easily from seeds, all you really need to do to successfully propagate it is wait for the seeds to drop, collect them and sow them the following season.
 Transplanting fennel from the ground into pots for winter growing isn't an option because the taproot is so sensitive.